-How to Calcuate your Website or Blog’s Conversion Rates
+How to Calcuate your Website or Blog’s Conversion Rates (And Why You Should)

 Do you know how well your website or blog is performing conversion wise?

 Or have you been focusing the majority of your energies on traffic generation?

 It’s definitely something to ponder right?
 To get a better understanding of how your website is performing, you should at somepoint calculate your websites conversion rate.

 After reading a blog post about how blogging has changed, I decided to focus all of my energies this year on increasing conversions to my blog versus stressing out over traffic stats.

 Now my friend, please hear me out before you start rolling your eyes at me.
 Getting traffic to your site should be a priority.